 - Remove any sawdust from the guide bar, including the groove.
 Oil and sawdust combine and emit a burning smell during operation if the blade is not regularly cleaned. - Make sure that the oil port is not clogged.
-Grease the nose sprocket at the tip of the guide bar.

-4. Clean any dust away from the cooling vents as clogged vents can cause overheating.
+Grease the nose sprocket at the tip of the guide bar. - Check for oil leakage and loose fastenings, especially those securing the handles and the guide bar. - 4.
+Clean any dust away from the cooling vents as clogged vents can cause overheating.
 By maintaining a clean unit you will extend the useful life of the chain and the tool in general.